HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Presentation slides

-Here are the slides from a presentation I gave on May 17, 2023 to university students participating in Google's [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) program.
+Here are the slides from the presentation I gave on May 17, 2023 to university students participating in Google's [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) program.
 There are more explanations and resources listed in the speaker notes.